rs-dkd/BlendReality/README.md

 - Guanyu Chen

 ## 📞 Contact
-For questions or feedback about BlenderVR, please open an issue on this repository or contact me at [rdavidsegovia@gmail.com/reggie.segovia@ufl.edu].
+For questions or feedback about BlendReality, please open an issue on this repository or contact me at [rdavidsegovia@gmail.com/reggie.segovia@ufl.edu].